Gender Pay Gap Reporting

 Any organisation that employs 250 or more people on the Snapshot Date of 5 April every year, must submit a Gender Pay Gap Report by 4 April the following year.
 The report should include only those people employed on the Snapshot Date.

-Failing to accurately report Gender Pay information could resulted in your business being ‘named and shamed’ by the Government Equalities Office.
-If you fail to address the Gender Pay Gap in your business, it can damage your reputation and adversely impact your staff recruitment and retention.
+Failing to accurately report Gender Pay information could result in your business being ‘named and shamed’ by the Government Equalities Office.
+If you fail to address the Gender Pay Gap in your business, it can potentially damage your reputation and adversely impact your staff recruitment and retention.

 Your report should include six comparative figures, including mean and median hourly pay gap, and mean and median bonus gender pay gap.
 You will also need to provide the proportion of males and females in each pay quartile and the proportion of males and females receiving bonus pay.